-So how do you get rid of cellulite once it’s staring back at you in the mirror?
-And if you’ve not seen any orange peel dimples on your thighs so far, how can you go about keeping cellulite at bay?
+So how do you reduce cellulite once it’s staring back at you in the mirror?
+And if you’ve not seen any orange peel dimples on your thighs so far, how can you go about keeping them at bay?

 Around 80-90% of us have cellulite, so if you have it, you’re not by any means alone.
 It’s caused by a collection of fat that pushes into the skin’s upper layer, which is what gives that dimpled, orange peel look.

-But whilst you might not be able to avoid getting it in the first place, there are several things you can try to get rid of cellulite and improve the appearance of your skin long-term.
+But whilst you might not be able to avoid getting it in the first place, there are several things you can try to reduce it and improve the appearance of your skin long-term.

 Follow these 10 simple steps and you’ll see a reduction in that orange peel skin in no time – ready to get started?

 What’s your top tip for getting rid of cellulite?
-Leave us a comment below and share your favourite tricks!
+Leave us a Facebook comment and share your favourite tricks!

 Although introducing body brushing into your everyday routine might seem like a lot of effort when just finding the time to moisturise is hard enough, the benefits really do speak for themselves.
 And once you get used to finding an extra five minutes to use your body brush, it will become part and parcel of your day without a second thought.